 The Joos family did not blame Kimbel for Cecelia’s death — a remarkable display of understanding and forgiveness in a moment of terrible grief.
 On the day of Cecelia’s funeral, newspapers published Joseph Joos’ lengthy statement about Kimbel: “I know that he did everything he could to save the girls,” it read, in part.
 “He was most oppressed by the criticism of persons whom he thought believed he would let his own sister-in-law perish and save himself.
 He did not leave the building until he had saved several girls and the flames had licked his clothing as high as his knees.”

 Kimbel went on to a successful career, serving as executive secretary of a box company until his retirement.
-He and Annie provided happiness and a stable environment during difficult times for their niece Delores, Baker’s mother.
+He and Annie provided happiness and a stable environment during difficult times for their niece Dolores, Baker’s mother.

 “He was a quality man,” Baker said.
 “And is one of my angels today.”